FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 c) The proposed date for when these signs will be erected;

-d) How many signs in total have been acquired by Limerick City and County Council.--- 3
+d) How many signs in total have been acquired by Limerick City and County Council.
+---
+3

 **7.Question submitted by Councillor S. Benson**